Hello my international friends!

 In October 2016, DJ Carmin Wong DJ’d at the Glass House in New York City in support for the National Hotline for Domestic Abuse that has served over 4 million calls since the organization began until this day, and many more answered in the future for those who have been battered and abused.

-Wong lives in Los Angeles, in its world-famous Chinatown.
+Wong lives in San Francisco in its world-famous Chinatown.
 She explains, “The people in Chinatown are very traditional, which makes it hard for me as a Chinese American, who is not only a female DJ in a male dominant scene, but also because I am a lesbian.”

 She adds, “It is ironic to me that other cultures are more accepting of me.”